tmesposito/mcfost-python/docs/observations.rst

     <etc.>

 To specify a point with an upper limit only, set the Flux column to zero, and the Uncertainy to the 1 sigma upper limit value, as in the last line of the above example.

+The ``sed_from_vizier`` function will generate an SED txt file of this form from vizier catalogues when supplied with an object name (object name must be resolvable by simbad).

 Images
 ^^^^^^^^